aochagavia/dipt-http/quiche/README.md

 cargo run --release --bin quiche-client -- \
 --no-verify --idle-timeout 3600000 --initial-rtt 3600000 \
 --wire-version 1 --http-version HTTP/0.9 \
---dgram-proto none --cc-algorithm congestion_window_unchecked URL
+--dgram-proto none --cc-algorithm noop URL
 ```
 - `no-verify` is to not verify the server certificate, useful when the server is using a self-signed certificate
-- replace `URL` by the URL of the quic server
+- replace `URL` by the URL of the quic server.
+Example: `https://127.0.0.1:4433`.

 # Quiche as HTTP Server over QUIC
 The following example is for a max rtt of 3600 seconds (1h).